Skip to main content

 Daily Habits

-1. Precondition in cold weather - 15-20 minutes before departure
+1. Precondition in cold weather — 15-20 minutes before departure, always while plugged in

-3. Park in a garage - maintains warmer battery temps
+3. Park in a garage — even an unheated garage is 5-10°C warmer than outdoors

-4. Drive smoothly - consistent speeds keep battery at optimal temp
+5. Drive smoothly — consistent speeds keep battery at optimal operating temperature

 Winter Driving Tips

-Cold weather significantly impacts regen.
+Cold weather is the biggest regen killer.
 Here's how to adapt:

-• Use scheduled departure - the car warms the battery automatically
+• Use Scheduled Departure — the car warms the battery automatically using wall power (free energy vs. battery energy)

-• Expect reduced range - plan for 20-30% less range in winter
+• Expect reduced range — plan for 20-40% less range in below-freezing conditions

-• Drive the first few kilometers gently - battery warms up through use
+• Drive the first few kilometers gently — the battery warms up through use and discharge

-• Don't rely on one-pedal driving - use mechanical brakes more (which keeps them clean)
+• Don't rely on one-pedal driving — use mechanical brakes more frequently, which actually keeps them clean and rust-free

 Summer Considerations

-• Usually less noticeable than cold weather effects
+• Usually much less noticeable than cold weather effects

 Regen Settings on Your Tesla